Geography of Bangladesh: Physical geography

-The only exceptions to Bangladesh's low elevations are the Chittagong Hills in the southeast, the Low Hills of Sylhet in the northeast, and highlands in the north and northwest.
+The only exceptions to Bangladesh's low elevations are the Chittagong Hills in the southeast, the Low Hills of Sylhet in the northeast, highlands in the north, northwest at the Mymensingh-Tangail region and the Barendra area of Rangpur ang Rajshahi division.
 The Chittagong Hills constitute the only significant hill system in the country and, in effect, are the western fringe of the north–south mountain ranges of Myanmar and eastern India.
 The Chittagong Hills rise steeply to narrow ridgelines, generally no wider than 36 m, with altitudes from 600 to 900 m above sea level.
 Saka Haphong Mountain is the highest peak in Bangladesh with an elevation of 1052 m, located in the south-eastern part of the hills.
 Fertile valleys lie between the hill lines, which generally run north–south.
 West of the Chittagong Hills is a broad plain, cut by rivers draining into the Bay of Bengal, that rises to a final chain of low coastal hills, mostly below 200 m, that attain a maximum elevation.

 In Bangladesh forest cover is around 14% of the total land area, equivalent to 1,883,400 hectares (ha) of forest in 2020, down from 1,920,330 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 1,725,330 hectares (ha) and planted forest covered 158,070 hectares (ha).
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 33% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.

 The country produces large quantities of quality timber, bamboo, and sugarcane.
 Bamboo grows in almost all areas, but high-quality timber grows mostly in the highland valleys.
 Rubber planting in the hilly regions of the country was undertaken in the 1980s, and rubber extraction had started by the end of the decade.
 A variety of wild animals are found in the forest areas, such as in the Sundarbans on the southwest coast, which is the home of the Royal Bengal tiger.
 The alluvial soils in the Bangladesh Plain are generally fertile and are enriched with heavy silt deposits carried downstream during the rainy season.